 The Northern Territory Department of Resources (DoR) regulates uranium mining activities in the Northern Territory under its own legislation such as the Mining Management Act 2001.
 However, under the Environment Protection (Alligator Rivers Region) Act 1978, a function of the Supervising Scientist is to coordinate and supervise the implementation of laws relevant to environmental aspects of uranium mining in the Alligator Rivers Region.
 Those laws include laws of the Northern Territory.

-- Northern Territory Department of Resources
+- Northern Territory Department of Mines and Energy

 - Mining Management Act 2001